far1h/blog_md/publish/reading/Healthy love relationships are just rational bargains.md

 - [[Transactional relationships]]
 - [[Rational decision-making in partnerships]]

+> “To some cold-blooded observers, love is a mutually beneficial alliance based on trading favors, a give-get bargain.”

 What's opposite of this idea?
 - [[Romantic love is all about attachment and emotional bonding]]